Twipped/InterviewThis/InterviewThis.md

 ##Developer Coordination

+- How is your team structured?
   - How many developers do you currently have?

-- How large are your teams?
+  - How large are your team groups?
+  - Vertical slices or Horizontal?

+- Are teams seated together?

+- Do teams have isolated areas from the rest of the staff / other teams?

 - How frequently do team members find themselves in meetings?

 - Do your developers pair program on a regular basis?

-- Do you have a methodology for project management (Agile, scrum, etc?)
+- Do you follow an agile methodology for project management (Kanban, scrum, etc)

 - Do your developers use screen sharing or collaborative coding tools?

-- Are teams seated together?

-- Do teams have isolated areas from the rest of the staff / other teams?

 ##Culture